OssprO/bm-abv-calculator/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+## To Dos

+- Responsive optimization
+- Improve button
+- Save in LocalStorage
+- Add menu: Info, Help and Contact
+- Better look for Equation Selector